fluentassertions/fluentassertions/Home.md

     options.ExcludingNestedObjects());
 ```

-**Member type**
+### Member type ###

 By default, Fluent Assertions uses an object's or member's declared (compile-time) type for its comparisons and when selecting members on the subject object.
 That is to say if the subject is a `OrderDto` but the variable it is assigned to has type `object` no members would be found.
-This behavior can be configured and you can choose to use Runtime types if you prefer:
+This behavior can be configured and you can choose to use run-time types if you prefer:

 ```csharp
 // Use runtime type information